Practical legal training (PLT) is an essential requirement for admission as a lawyer in Australia.

-The UNSW Graduate Diploma in Legal Professional Practice (GDLPP) offers a distinctive, practice-ready program for law graduates intending to seek admission to the legal profession.
-It is designed to develop both practical skills and proficiency in the day-to-day practice of law and to ensure graduates satisfy the competency standards for entry-level lawyers.
+UNSW’s PLT program is the Graduate Diploma in Legal Professional Practice (GDLPP).
+The GDLPP offers a distinctive, practice-ready program for law graduates intending to seek admission to the legal profession.
+The GDLPP incorporates a combination of coursework and practical experience.
+It is designed to develop both practical skills and proficiency in the day-to-day practice of law and to ensure graduates not only satisfy but surpass the competency standards for entry-level lawyers.

 Why a practical legal training program at UNSW?

 - Complete your PLT at the law faculty ranked 13th law school in the world*.

 - Our PLT program is developed with a diverse range of subject matter experts from a cross-section of the profession.

 - We offer students a flexible, predominantly digital pathway to practice allowing students to access content on a wide range of devices and ‘learn on the go’.

 - We prioritise student engagement based on a practitioner mentor model.